 Putting our case in Proper Perspective

 RELIGIOUS LIBERTY IN AUSTRALIA

-This week we are looking at the contemporary Australian position regarding religious liberty, in the light of our country’s history since 1788 and the overall world situation today.
+In our second part of the religious liberty module, we are looking at the contemporary Australian position, in the light of our country’s history since 1788 and the overall world situation today.
 Roy Williams (a St Thomas’ member) has written a very helpful article on the structure and history of religious liberty in Australia, including the changing position of the Anglican church.
-He also joined Gerard O’Brien for an interview for the CEC podcast this week.
+He also joined Gerard O’Brien for an interview for the CEC podcast.
 Roy is a member of the 5pm congregation at St Thomas’, has decades of legal experience and has written a number of books, including one on the faith of Australia’s Prime Ministers.

 Also included on this web page are resources from Neil Foster (an expert on law and religion in Australia) and Patrick Parkinson (Chair of Freedom for Faith).